dhis2-metadata/IMM_BCU/docs/imm_bcu-installation.md

 ## Removing metadata

 In order to keep your instance clean and avoid errors, it is recommended that you remove the unnecessary metadata from your instance.
-Removing unnecessary metadat requires advanced knowledge of DHIS2 and various dependencies.
+Removing unnecessary metadata requires advanced knowledge of DHIS2 and various dependencies.